myanar7/Emotia/README.md

 ## Description

-In the emotia game, we offer enjoyable time to spend with your friends and family to you.
-Parties,camping nightes,quarantines,breaktimes won't be boring anymore.Select the categories and the assignments together and try to remember the correct one among the selected.
-You can pass the assignment but do not forget that we never recommend it.First estimation is 10 points, the second one is 8 points and the last one is 6 points.If you don't take any estimation you get 0 points.
-Each player has 3 game turn that they will describe the assigment .
-In the end of the game, the player has the most point will be the winner of the emotia.
+In the emotia game, we offer enjoyable time to spend with your friends and family.
+Parties, camping nights, quarantines, breaktimes won't be boring anymore.
+Select the categories and the assignments together and try to remember the correct one among the selected.
+You can pass the assignment but do not forget that we never recommend it.
+The first estimation is 10 points, the second one is 8 points and the last one is 6 points.
+If you don't take any estimation you get 0 points.
+Each player has 3 game turn that they will describe the assignment.
+At the end of the game, the player who has the most point will be the winner of the emotia.